OXID-eSales/oxideshop-user-documentation/operation/discounts/discounts.rst

   This allows you to define that an item becomes cheaper as soon as a certain quantity of this item is purchased.

-  For more information, see :doc:`Article - Warehouse tab <../../installation/article/warehouse-tab>`.
+  For more information, see :doc:`Article - Stock tab <../../setup/products/stock-tab>`.

 .. _oxbahh01: